 A Force for Good?

 While a majority of both the general population and technology employees still see tech sector as a force for good, both have seen a loss of confidence in that belief over the past year.
-The largest relative drop came among tech employees aged 18 to 34.
+The drop was seen even among tech employees aged 18 to 34.
 This is concerning given that this generation is used to disruption and adapting to new technologies but are still questioning the impact of technology.
 If left to fester, tech companies could potentially lose their biggest advocates.

 While trust in tech is not in crisis, it’s clear the sector is at an inflection point, and if left unaddressed, this lack of trust could negatively impact the future of innovation and positive transformations enabled by tech.
 Companies need to respond proactively today to avoid problems tomorrow.